jcamblan/scalingo-buildpack-vips/README.md

 https://github.com/Scalingo/ruby-buildpack.git
 ```

-The first buildpack will install GraphicsMagick utilities in `/app/bin`, the
+The first buildpack will install libvips utilities in `/app/bin`, the
 second will handle the deployment of your ruby application.
 For any other
 technology, go to
 [http://doc.scalingo.com/buildpacks/](http://doc.scalingo.com/buildpacks/)